 Those applying will be required to submit a portfolio of evidence with a personal testimony of between 2000-2500 words; this testimony is the core of the submission.
 A brief CV must be provided and any supporting documentation or web links which should be limited to a few key pages.
 On registration, applicants will be offered the optional support of an adviser to help them prepare their submission.
 We strongly recommend that applicants take up this offer.

-The portfolio of evidence should be a reflective piece and is not expected to place an onerous task on applicants but should be rigorous in its reference to the three Principles upon which Fellowship status will be determined:
+The portfolio of evidence should be a reflective piece and is not expected to place an onerous task on applicants but should be rigorous in its reference to the three Principles upon which Fellowship status will be determined.
+Please note that each of the principles must be met.
+The Fellowship Panel will expect to see at least three different examples of evidence in the Portfolio (that is a distinct piece of evidence for each of the principles) and this evidence should largely come from the last three years.

 1) Demonstrate a leadership contribution to the development and delivery of institutional staff and organisational development policy, strategy and practice;